Oneo64/Auldworlde/Literature/Writing/Sea/_Prologue.md

 "I recieved an invitation from Hjalvir's daughter for a colonising company.
 Apparently, her father finally decided to act upon his grandfather and settle in his land.
 I believe this can help you to better start your lives."

-"What do you mean?" asked Ljörn, the older of the two.
+"What do you mean?"
+Ljörn inquired, already unsure about joining the company.

-"This gives you a better oppritunity to live a better life.
+"This gives you a better opportunity to live a better life.
 Don't you remember several winters ago?
 You were shot by an arrow.
 No one wants that to happen again."

 Ljörn hesitated by the idea of leaving home to an unknown land.
-But Alfrir, the younget son, brightened up at the thought of adventure.
+But Alfrir, the younger son, brightened up at the thought of adventure.
 "I will go," he said.

 "Good, I hoped you would," the father said.
 He turned to Ljörn, the other son.
 "You?"